 - 2 eggs plus 1 yolk

-- 2 tsp vanilla
+- 2 teaspoons vanilla

-- 3 tsp Pumpkin Pie Spice
+- 3 teaspoons Pumpkin Pie Spice

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 3/4 tsp salt
+- 3/4 teaspoon kosher salt

-- 3 cups flour
+- 3 cups all purpose flour

 - 1/4 cup light brown sugar

-- 1 1/2 tsp Pumpkin Pie Spice
+- 1 1/2 teaspoons Pumpkin Pie Spice

 - In bowl of stand mixer cream butter and both sugars together for 2 minutes until light and fluffy.